gcwioro/vite-plugin-vue-i18n-typescript/README.md

 **That's it!** You now have fully type-safe internationalization.
 TypeScript will catch any typos in translation keys at compile time.

-### Type Safety in Action
+### 🛡️ TypeScript Type Safety in Action - Catch Translation Errors at Compile Time

-Once set up, TypeScript will validate all your translation keys:
+Once set up, TypeScript will validate all your translation keys and show errors for typos or invalid keys:

 ```typescript
 // ✅ Valid - TypeScript knows this key exists